Furkantsnb/Tum_Konularda_CSharp_Sorulari/README.md

 Örnek 18 : C# Program to Print Binary Equivalent of an Integer using Recursion
 Örnek 19 : C# Program to Print Multiplication Table
 Örnek 20 : C# Program to Read a Grade and Display the Equivalent Description
 Örnek 21 : C# Program to Convert Lowercase Characters by Uppercase and Vice-Versa
+Örnek 22 : C# Program to Accept the Height of a Person and Categorize as Taller, Dwarf & Average